WhitelistVideo

 Frequently Asked Questions

-Should I use YouTube Kids instead of blocking channels?
+Should I just use YouTube Kids?

 This Week:

-• Download the WhitelistVideo parent app on your phone
+• Set up the WhitelistVideo parent dashboard.

 Frequently Asked Questions